• Skip to primary navigation

 Image of fried modaks on plate with bamboo mat underneath.

-❤️Why I Love This Modak Recipe
+❤️ You’ll Love This Fried Modak Recipe

-• It’s a no-fail and beginner-friendly recipe.
+• This fried modak recipe a no-fail and beginner-friendly recipe.

 • I always want my modak to have beautiful looking pleats which I can never achieve in classic ukadiche modak (when shaped with hand).
 But it is very easy and manageable to make in this fried modak recipe, you’ll see below in step-by-step photos.